Stocks edge lower, major indexes still head for weekly gains - KESQ

 AP Business Writer

-Stocks edged lower in midday trading as sharp losses for several large technology and communications companies weighed on the market.
-The S&P 500, which notched a record high a day earlier, fell 0.5%.
-The Dow Jones Industrial Average fell 0.2% and the Nasdaq fell 1.2%.
+Stocks edged lower in afternoon trading as losses for several large technology and communications companies weighed on the market.
+The S&P 500, which notched a record high a day earlier, fell 0.2%.
+The Dow Jones Industrial Average rose 0.2% and the Nasdaq fell 0.8%.
 Every major index is on track for a third consecutive week of gains.
 Intel sank after reporting revenue that fell short of analysts’ forecasts, and Snap fell sharply after saying its ad sales are being hurt by a privacy crackdown on Apple’s iPhones earlier this year.
 American Express rose after posting strong results.